numsim-group/klimakoffer/index.md

-@def title = "An Introduction to Climate Modeling"
+@def title = "Klimakoffer: How to make your own Climate Model"
 @def tags = ["syntax", "code"]

-# An Introduction to Climate Modeling
+# Klimakoffer: How to make your own Climate Model

 \fig{/assets/temp.gif}